Jhilli Dalabehera

-Jhilli Dalabehera (born 3 February 1999) is an Indian weightlifter.
+Jhilli Dalabehera (born 3 February 1999) is an Indian weightlifter from Odisha.

+Career

-In 2021 she competed at the 2020 Asian Weightlifting Championships held in Tashkent in the 45 kg category.
+In 2021, she competed at the 2020 Asian Weightlifting Championships held in Tashkent in the 45 kg category.
 She swept gold medals in all lifts.

-In 2019 she had won silver medal at 2019 Asian Weightlifting Championships.
-She won Gold medal in South Asian game 2019 in women's 45 kg weight category.
+In 2019 she won a silver medal at 2019 Asian Weightlifting Championships.
+She won a gold medal in South Asian Games 2019 in the women's 45 kg weight category.

 She competed in the women's 49 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
 The 2021 Commonwealth Weightlifting Championships were also held at the same time and her total result gave her the silver medal in this event.

+In 2023, she won the silver medal in the women's 49 kg category at the 2023 Commonwealth Weightlifting Championships held at Noida.